damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

          - Firmware
          - App
 3. Explains how to update your firmware to the latest version
-4. Troubleshooting section and instructions on how to solve problems
+4. Troubleshooting section  instructions on how to solve problems
-5. Repair information
+   - Instructions on how to solve problems
-6. Reporting problems and issues on the forums and chat
+   - Reporting problems and issues on the forums and chat
+5. Repair information (refer to maintenance)

 How to visualize the process of user guide ?
 1. Images